DanielFortuyn/nonsmartcontracts/overig/information_security_policy.md

 ## 12. Anti-virus policy

-  - All machines must be configured to run the latest anti-virus software as approved by {{CompanyName}}.
+  - All machines must be configured to run the latest anti-virus software as approved by {{companyName}}.
 The preferred application to use is Bitdefender Anti-Virus software, which must be configured to retrieve the latest updates to the antiviral program automatically on a daily basis.
 The antivirus should have periodic scanning enabled for all the systems.
   - The antivirus software in use should be cable of detecting all known types of malicious software (Viruses, Trojans, adware, spyware, worms and rootkits)
   - All removable media (for example usb drives and others) should be scanned for viruses before being used.
   - Master Installations of the Antivirus software should be setup for automatic updates and periodic scans